pyOpenSci/python-package-guide/package-structure-code/declare-dependencies.md

 in a single place, making it simpler for users and contributors to understand your package infrastructure.

-Previously, it was common to use a `requirements.txt` file declare dependencies.
+Previously, it was common to use a `requirements.txt` file to declare package dependencies.
 However in recent years, the ecosystem has moved to storing this information in your **pyproject.toml** file.
 You may notice however that some projects still maintain a `requirements.txt` file for specific local development